-• Anticipated Changes to the Products and/or Services
+Anticipated Changes to the Products and/or Services

-The need for programs focused on changing lifestyle and behavioral choices that impact health is anticipated to grow.
+National health care reform puts increased emphasis on the need for programs focused on changing lifestyle and behavioral choices that impact health.
 The average age of the state population continues to increase, with inherently higher cost.

-Program changes will be incorporated to incent wellness and preventive care, with a view toward avoidance as well as early detection and treatment of chronic disease.
+Program changes will continue to be incorporated to incent wellness and preventive care, with a view toward avoidance as well as early detection and treatment of chronic disease.
+A structured obesity program integrating medical and behavioral health will be launched to promote behavior change through workplace wellness education and supervised weight loss.
+In addition, opportunities for collaboration will be explored in areas such as telemedicine and disease management.